ckoever/quardcard/README.md

 You can create quardcard files with a creator, share these files to other quardcard users and help yourself to learn.

 ## What functionalities does the program offer?
-There are a range of options.
+There are a range of possibilities:
 - [x] Create index cards
 - [x] Create input questions
 - [x] Create order questions